 - Failing to enforce provisions that help to shield disability insurance plan funds so that qualifying beneficiaries receive the benefits to which their plans entitle them

-- Neglecting to provide policyholders with directions on how to file a disability insurance claim in the event that the policyholder becomes disabled
+- Neglecting to provide policyholders with directions on how to file a disability insurance claim if the policyholder becomes disabled

-- Refusing to outline the appeals process, in the event that an insurance company denies a group policyholder’s claim
+- Refusing to outline the appeals process, if an insurance company denies a group policyholder’s claim

-The Hartford is currently defending ERISA litigation all across the United States.
+The Hartford is currently defending group disability ERISA litigation all across the United States.

-Case law states, ERISA requires plan administrators to exercise care, skill, prudence, and diligence.
-This means that a Federal court will not allow plan administrators to act in arbitrary and capricious manner to deny disability claims.
+ERISA requires plan administrators to exercise care, skill, prudence, and diligence.
+This means that a Federal court will not allow plan administrators to arbitrarily and capriciously deny group disability claims.
 Conduct typically constituting a plan administrator’s breach of fiduciary duty includes deceptive practices or misrepresentations.
 Knowingly making false statements to save money at the beneficiary’s expense—as well as the failure of a plan administrator to communicate key plan terms to a beneficiary is actionable.
 Click here for more information.

 This means that the Hartford can face liability under Federal ERISA provisions for not telling you enough about your group disability plan.
 The Hartford has a duty to make you aware of all your policy coverage when you inquire.

-Although ERISA was intended to protect the interest of employee policyholders, it has become a complex system-favoring employers.
-For policyholders of ERISA-regulated disability insurance plans, ERISA establishes strict rules for filing claims and for appealing claims, but few consumer’s rights or remedies.
+Although Congress intended ERISA to protect employee policyholders, it has become a complex system favoring employers.
+For policyholders of ERISA-regulated disability insurance plans, ERISA establishes strict rules for filing and appealing claims, but few consumer’s rights or remedies.

 Truly experienced disability insurance lawyers and ERISA counsel understand ERISA.
 You can fight back when your disability insurance company denies you coverage and an experienced disability insurance lawyer or ERISA attorney can wage a successful battle on your behalf.